RyanDC1/Chat-Application/README.md

 # Working
 As flutter allows you to build native applications, this chat application is compatible with Android, Ios and web applications.<br>
 The signIn methods can be changed from firebase console.
-Firebase also authenticates the user upon login.<br><br>
+Firebase also authenticates the user upon login.
+The registration class is similar to the signin class and only differs in firebase syntax to create a new user using email-id and password.<br><br>

 When a user Sends a message, the text, users name and the timestamp is sent to the firebase collection. <br>
 The receiver will receive the messages in order of their timestamp.